 Print and audio journalists can apply for a fellowship to report stories on food systems.

-Suggested topics include agricultural and nutritional policy, the food industry, food science, technology and culture, rural and urban farming, agriculture and the environment (including climate change), global trade and supply chains, consolidation and securitization of the food system and public health as it relates to food and farming.
+Suggested topics include agricultural and nutritional policy, the food industry, food science, technology and culture, rural and urban farming, agriculture and the environment, food and climate change, global trade and supply chains, consolidation and securitization of the food system and public health as it relates to food and farming.

-Candidates must be available for a workshop in June 2018 at UC Berkeley.
-Travel, lodging and meals for the meeting will be covered by the fellowship.
+Candidates must be available for a virtual workshop June 15 to 18.
+Fellows will convene again for a second workshop Nov.
+15 to 19, possibly in person.
+Travel and lodging for the meeting will be covered by the fellowship.